-Configure Events
+Configure Library - Events

-Use the Events page to add, edit, and delete events along with their occurrences.
+Use the Events view of the Library page to add, edit, and delete events along with their occurrences.
 Events can be created manually, through an event file upload, or by selecting a pre-established event package.

 The modeling process uses calendar-based events to increase the model accuracy.